KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/homework/bonus.md

 ## Fix a bug by using equality and conditional logic
 You're getting ready to release the web page to your customer, Coding & Cocktails, and realize there's a bug!
-You can submit an order without a name and without selecting a drink order.
+You can submit an order without a name.
+And if you submit an order without selecting a drink order, we see an error in the console.
 Let's check to make sure a name and a drink order exists before submitting the order.

 1. Open Atom and start atom-live-server.
 Open Chrome DevTools in the browser tab that atom-live-server opens.
    {% hint style="tip" %}